tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   df_shopping.to_csv(file_path, index=False)
   ```

-Be sure that there are no questions before moving forward.
+Answer any questions before moving on.

 ---